- We admitted that we were powerless over our problems—that our lives had become unmanageable.

 - Now that I am in the process of change, I will check myself daily to make sure I am not slipping back into my old ways and if I am, I will take steps to rectify it.

-- In order to discover God’s purpose in my life, implement it and to improve my relationship with Him, I will spend time daily in prayer, reading the Bible and meditating on it.
+- In order to discover God’s purpose for my life, implement it, and improve my relationship with Him, I will spend time daily in prayer, reading the Bible, and meditating on it.

 - Having gone through these steps and discovering the importance of an individual relationship with God through Jesus, I will try to live according to His principles and to lead others to a personal relationship with Him.